pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/23 💬 Chats/03 😃 Talker.md

     * `CASE|<eval>|<anchor>`
         * Runs a procedure when the eval is matched
-        * Use case: 👉 Wait for a table: 🧪🍛 Food @ Restaurant
     * `EVAL|{function}`
         * Calculates something to be used in cases.
         * Without a function, uses the last answer.